IvanTorresMia/TimedQuiz-by-IvanTorres/README.md

 ## Credits

-- Credits for this homework assignment go out to Jerome, Manuel, Kerwin, Roger, and all of my classmates who helped me in study sessions.
-As well as my tutor who helped me a ton with understanding this homework assignment.
+- Will always give credits to those who have helped me learn to code including past instructors. and friends that give their input on how I can make my projects better.

 - [StackOverFlow](https://stackoverflow.com/)
 - [Bootstrap](https://getbootstrap.com/)